 If only the success of your homemade craft store depended on the quality of your products.
 Sadly, even the finest craftspeople can go into the red if they fail at the business aspects of ecommerce.
 This is especially true if you ignore these common handmade mistakes.
-Aside from marketing and outreach, you have to find the best channels for artisans and handmade products.
+Aside from marketing and outreach, you have to find the best channels for artisans as well as determine how you’ll price your handmade products.

 Editor’s Note: This blog post was originally published March 2020 and was updated in February 2021 to reflect more accurate and relevant information.